lightstep/opentelemetry-prometheus-sidecar/README.md

 #### Startup safety

-The sidecar waits until Prometheus finishes its first scrapes to begin processing the WAL, to ensure that target information is available before the sidecar tries loading its metadata cache.
+The sidecar waits until Prometheus finishes its first scrape(s) to begin processing the WAL, to ensure that target information is available before the sidecar tries loading its metadata cache.

-When multiple scrape intervals are in use, all intervals should be monitored.  @@@
+When multiple scrape intervals are in use, all intervals should be monitored.
+Use the `--prometheus.scrape-interval=DURATION` flag to set scrape intervals to monitor at startup.

 #### Resources